 A Toronto Guide

 Before arriving to the city book a room at the Thompson hotel.
-It's the place to be.
+It's the place to be at.
 Here you'll have access to the amazing rooftop pool and bar, where you will definitely forget about your responsibilities by enjoying a sip of mimosa with the coolest view of the city.
 Superb ambience.

 After enjoying a little sun bathing, go back to your room and get ready to grab some lunch.
 A blazer, some ripped denim, black booties, Ray Ban sunglasses and a couple of rings will do!
-It's a 15 min walk from the hotel, so walk.
+It's a 15 min walk from the hotel, so hit the streets.
 Queen St W is one of the hippest neighbourhoods in city.
 Here you'll find vintage shops of all kinds and stunning murals; walking really helps you grasp the lifestyle of a Torontonian.

 So, let's start of with a little lunch to energize the day.
 Nadege Patisserie, is a beautiful little french boutique where you can find the best macaroons and baguettes in the city.